Security of payments

 - as far as practicable, ensure that disputes about payments are resolved in a reasonable, timely and cooperative way.

 In addition to these requirements contractors proposing to submit an expression of interest or tender for Commonwealth funded building work should ensure they are familiar with all of the requirements of section 11D and 11E of the Building Code 2016 in relation to Security of Payments.
-For example, project bank account requirements.
+For example, project bank accounts where required, reporting requirements and dispute settlement processes.

 Documented disputes settlement process